Last updated: March 19, 2026

 Enrich your logs with all the context needed to understand the event being recorded.
 Think about all the information you need to understand the operation if it goes sideways and add it to the log.

 This deep context is what separates a generic log statement from a useful piece of observability data.
-Just be sure your logging backend doesn’t penalize you for adding those valuable details.
+Just make sure to switch to an observability backend that doesn’t penalize you for adding those valuable details.

 2. Structure your stack traces